-Board of Estimate that the chapel could be saved with slight modifications to the street widening plan and the subway construction contract.
+into being in the hope that it would be a precursor to a full-fledged planning commission-which spent several months studying the matter and recommended to the Board of Estimate that the chapel could be saved with slight modifications to the street widening plan and the subway construction contract.
 McAneny supported a plan designed by Rawson Haddon, an architect, that would have retained the chapel's portico by running the sidewalk on the west side of Varick Street underneath it.
-123 Financing for the scheme remained a problem, as did Trinity's recalcitrance.
+Financing for the scheme remained a problem, as did Trinity's recalcitrance.
 McAneny hosted a series of meetings with representatives of Trinity Church, the Municipal Art Society and other organizations concerned with public art and architecture, and the Board of Estimate's Committee on the City Plan.
 In July 1914 a breakthrough was reached: McAneny agreed to recommend that the Board of Estimate authorize \$15,000 to modify the subway contract to maintain the chapel's pillars during subway construction, and in return Trinity Church agreed to maintain the building for at least two years.
 However, Trinity's representatives steadfastly refused to commit any church funds to reconstructing the entrance, which would be modified by subway construction.
 According to I.N.
 Phelps Stokes, who was attending the meetings as the representative of the New York Chapter of the American Institute of Architects, McAneny then turned to him and asked if his committee would raise the funds.
 Realizing that this commitment could be the lynchpin of a solution, Phelps agreed immediately without consulting his colleagues.
 The following month, a tripartite agreement was reached: the city would pay to underpin the chapel during subway construction, Trinity would agree to maintain the church for at least two years, and a citizens' committee would raise \$6,000 to remove the stone platform and steps in front of the building.
-124

-123 Ibid., 108-109; "Report of the Committee of the City Plan in Relation to the Preservation of St. John's Chapel in Varick Street," May 28, 1914, I.N.
+&lt;sup>124 Ibid., 108-109; "Report of the Committee of the City Plan in Relation to the Preservation of St. John's Chapel in Varick Street," May 28, 1914, I.N.
 Phelps Stokes Papers, New-York Historical Society.

-This remarkable agreement was itself a landmark in the city's history: public funds were to be allocated explicitly to support preservation of a landmark building that would remain in private hands.
-This was in a city, after all, that was reluctant even to spend money preserving landmarks it had built itself, such as City Hall.
-But through skilled negotiation and careful coordination, it seemed that McAneny had threaded the needle and would soon be able to boast that he had not only secured for the city the broad thoroughfare it desired, but that the new avenue would be crowned with elegant steeple of St. John's Chapel: a triumph for him and his Committee on the City Plan.
-Both Trinity and the Board of Estimate agreed to the proposal, and for a time, it appeared that the compromise was moving forward: In March 1915, Phelps Stokes reported to McAneny that he had met with the Public Service Commission's contractors to discuss the practical details of altering the chapel while undertaking work on the subway, and he began to document the existing conditions of the chapel entrance so that it could be reconstructed appropriately following the completion of the work.
+This agreement was itself a landmark in the city's history: public funds were to be allocated explicitly to support preservation of a landmark building that would remain in private hands.
+This was in a city, after all, that had been reluctant even to spend money preserving landmarks it had built itself, such as City Hall.
+But through skilled negotiation and careful coordination, it seemed that McAneny had threaded the needle and would soon be able to boast that he had not only secured for the city the broad thoroughfare it desired, but that the new avenue would be crowned with the elegant steeple of St. John's Chapel: a triumph for him and his Committee on the City Plan.
+Both Trinity and the Board of Estimate agreed to the proposal, and for a time, it appeared that the compromise was moving forward: in March 1915, Phelps Stokes reported to McAneny that he had met with the Public Service Commission's contractors to discuss the practical details of altering the chapel while undertaking work on the subway, and he began to document the existing conditions of the chapel entrance so that it could be reconstructed appropriately following the completion of the work.
 In the fall, the Fine Arts Federation began looking for a private sponsor to purchase and take over operations of the chapel, which Trinity clearly did not want on its hands for the long term.
-125